 Check for Blocked Fallopian Tubes and Polyps, Fibroids, Adhesions & Scar Tissue at Our Durham, NC Clinic

-This procedure is done in conjunction with radiology and will have to be scheduled for a Tuesday afternoon.
+This procedure is done in conjunction with radiology and will have to be scheduled for a Tuesday or Wednesday afternoon.

 How Testing for Blocked Fallopian Tubes Works

 Since X-rays normally pass through soft tissue, a contrast agent must be used to show the cavity of the uterus and the fallopian tubes.
 The contrast agent is often referred to as the “dye,” though it is a clear liquid.
 Iodine is the active agent in the liquid that prevents the X-rays from reaching the film.

 By blocking the X-rays, the film has areas that are not exposed and remain clear.
 The tissues can readily absorb the contrast agent, or dye, so the liquid that does not come out at the completion of the test will pass out in the urine within several hours.